Accounts Receivable on Business Valuation

 • Lack of systematic collection processes

-With high-quality AR businesses often receive valuation premiums, while those with collection challenges may face valuation discounts.
+With high-quality AR, businesses often receive valuation premiums, while those with collection challenges may face valuation discounts.

-Common AR issues that reduce Business Value
+Common AR issues that reduce business value

 Several accounts receivable problems can negatively impact business valuation: